Inorganic Chemistry: A Comprehensive Guide

 Introduction

 Inorganic chemistry is the study of chemical compounds that do not contain carbon-hydrogen bonds.
-Inorganic compounds are typically found in the earth's crust and in the atmosphere, and they play a vital role in many industrial processes.
-Inorganic compounds are also used in a variety of consumer products, such as fertilizers, detergents, and paints.
+These compounds are typically found in the earth's crust and atmosphere, playing a vital role in many industrial processes and consumer products such as fertilizers, detergents, and paints.

 Basic Concepts